ZennerIoT/ex_audit/README.md

 ExAudit plugs right into your ecto repositories and hooks all the data mutating Ecto.Repo functions to track changes to entities in your database.

+**Please note that this project is still under development and not all of the features are done until this notice disappears**

 ## Setup

 You have to hook ExAudit to your repo, by adding